ExtensionIntention/CoolNotes/README.md

 Removal Plan: Members who got it to work spend extra time helping lagging members on setting up PostgreSQL.
 Employ mob programming techniques to force key compoments to completion before farming off smaller tasks.

 #### Next 24
 Jonnie: Complete integration of PostgreSQL.
+Created sign in functionality.

 Mariam: Need to add 3 more unit test for contact form.
 Plan to work on implementing Ckeditor for the user story that wants different fonts and styles.